 • The rebranding had pushback on Justin as people approached him with complaints

-• Justin also experienced encouragement which keep him moving forward
+• Justin also experienced encouragement which keeps him moving forward

 • The rebranding created a more welcoming feel to the church for new people